csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 We'll be using Zoom to host all live interactions.
 All Section Leaders will have access to a Stanford Zoom account.
 Once you have a Stanford sunet ID, you can read instructions for accessing Zoom [here](https://stanford.service-now.com/it_services?id=kb_article&number=KB00013259).
 We'll go through a short Zoom tutorial during the Section Leader training and you can find a [Zoom tutorial here](https://docs.google.com/document/d/1HxcSiTCcBfV1iPx7dTMYASN0Ba6QpjCpp3TPKr2dDys/edit?usp=sharing).

+### Nooks

+This is where we'll be hosting office hours.
+This is an online platform that requires no software but does require you to create a login upon entering the space.
+[Here](https://app.nooks.in/goto/CS-Bridge-Turkey~4b8yjtYLce6kmp7h?pwd=Mn72bi) is the link to the Nooks space.

 ### PyCharm

 This is the Integrated Development Environment (IDE) that everyone will be using for the course.
 You can find the [PyCharm installation tutorial here](install.html)